 “Don’t wait until the last minute before your record release!
 It can take some time to get the necessary documents signed, especially if you need to deal directly with the music publisher.
 And mechanical license documents often require that the credits read in a certain specified way, and you’ll need to know what that text is so that you can have it printed correctly in your artwork for the record.”

 So once you know you want to release a cover song, start the licensing process immediately, to ensure you’re not stalled at the vinyl pressing plant by missing paperwork.

 A Sample of Sampling Law

-One is for the use of the master recording (which is often owned by a record label or by the original artist).
-The other is for the usage of the underlying composition, which —like in the example of cover songs — is controlled by the publisher or songwriter.
+In order to legally use a sample from a copyrighted song in your own music, you need not one but two different licenses.
+One is for the recording (which is usually controlled by a record label or the recording artist).
+The other is for the usage of the underlying composition, which — much like with cover songs — is controlled by the publisher or songwriter.

 When You Fight the Law and the Law Wins

 With a legal landscape this challenging, it’s no wonder that some artists still flout copyright laws by incorporating uncleared samples.
 We don’t recommend or condone such practices, but we also can’t deny that they occur.

 Results can be mixed.
 Yes, many samples go unnoticed, either because they’re sufficiently altered to defy recognition, the original track is itself obscure, or because the artist using them is low-profile enough to fly under the radar - or for the rightsholders not to think it’s worth bothering with.